Skip to main content

 How we approach contextual admissions

-We use a range of contextual information, alongside the information provided on your UCAS application, to gain a better understanding of both your educational and individual background.
-This helps to give us a better indication of your potential to excel on your chosen degree and makes sure that all applicants have fair opportunities throughout our admissions process.
+We use a range of contextual information, alongside the information provided on your UCAS application, to gain a better understanding of your individual background.
+This helps to give us a better indication of your potential to succeed on your chosen degree and makes sure that all applicants have fair opportunities throughout our admissions process.

 We use contextual information to decide whether or not you are eligible for a contextual offer.
 If you are eligible for a contextual offer your application will also receive additional consideration as part of our admissions process.